2025

 I have also been working as consultant with Gabriel Gbadamosi, Founding Editor of WritersMosaic, to examine the model he created, in all its modalities, and to help create a legacy of his work with the Royal Literary Fund

 WritersMosaic, a division of the Royal Literary Fund, is an online magazine and developmental resource focused on UK writers of the global majority, reflecting the changing reality of contemporary Britain, from its past and into its future.
 The platform showcases writer profiles through authored talks, creative exchanges and interviews, using images and illustrations, commissioned by an editorial team of writers who bring their own blend of curiosity, excitement and deep cultural and critical engagement.
 The informal, multi-voiced, writer-to-writer recordings are complemented by themed Guest editions from leading publishers, writers, editors, thinkers and artists who reflect on their own thematic interests and insights across genres of literature and introduce us to new developments.
-With new author profiles published regularly online alongside themed Guest editions, we aim to give audiences a unique and in-depth insight into the lives and writing practices of contemporary writers who reflect the UK’s widening literary culture.
+With new author profiles published regularly online alongside themed Guest editions, WM aims to give audiences a unique and in-depth insight into the lives and writing practices of contemporary writers who reflect the UK’s widening literary culture.